haohwu/haohwu-INFO-6150/README.md

 - **Miscellaneous Tags:**
   - `<footer>`: Represents a footer for a section or a page.

-## Usage:

-1. Clone the repository: `git clone https://github.com/your-username/portfolio.git`
-2. Open `index.html` in a web browser to view the portfolio.

 ## Customization:

 Feel free to customize the content, styles, and structure to match your preferences.
 Add or remove sections as needed.